In one scenario, fear can guide your actions or render you totally helpless and the other will bring you to your knees with great humility.

 Can you really control your fears?
-The is that deep depression that is caused by physical conditions and is not the depression I am speaking of here.
-But yes for the most part we can control or depression by taking the focus off of yourself and place it on the Lord.
+The deep depression and fear that is caused by physical conditions is not the depression I am speaking of here.
+But yes, for the most part we can control our depression by taking the focus off self and placing it on the Lord.

 Psalm 23: 4 “Even though I walk through the darkest valley, I will fear no evil, for you are with me; your rod and your staff, they comfort me.”

 Psalm 27: 1 “The Lord is my light and my salvation— whom shall I fear?
 The Lord is the stronghold of my life— of whom shall I be afraid?”